pavelAleksiaichuk/rsschool-cv/cv.md

 2017, March - I graduated from courses CISCO “CCNA.
 Routing and switching.
 Introduction to network technology".<br/>
 2018, May - Graduated from courses CISCO “CCNA Routing and Switching: Routing and Switching Essentials”.<br/>
 In the first year I wrote a course on developing a program for processing bank deposits in the C ++ programming language.<br/>
 Designed and developed a database in ACCESS MS Office.
 I wrote an article on this database for the university conference.
-It was published in the conference information package.
+It was published in the conference information package.<br/>
 Graduated from courses in software testing and System Administration.<br/>
 Developed a LAN based on a dedicated server for 12 people in a 2-story building.<br/>
 Designed and developed a database in SQL SERVER 2012.
-He Designed and developed an automated graduate accounting system in C # with help Visual Studio 2015 for the university, as well as the database in SQL SERVER 2012 which was included in the diploma.</br>
+He Designed and developed an automated graduate accounting system in C # with help Visual Studio 2015 for the university, as well as the database in SQL SERVER 2012 which was included in the diploma.<br/>
-I have made 4 sites using HTML5 and CSS3.</br>
+I have made 4 sites using HTML5 and CSS3.<br/>
-I have knowledge of JavaScript and jQuery.</br>
+I have knowledge of JavaScript and jQuery.<br/>

 ### DATE OF BIRTH:
 November, 11, 1986.